mvadari/xrpl-docs/Atomic.md

 **This field is not included in the validated transaction**, since all transactions are included separately as a part of the ledger.

-### 2.4. `Transactions`
+### 2.4. `TxnIDs`

-`Transactions` contains a list of the transaction hashes for all the transactions contained in `RawTransactions`.
+`TxnIDs` contains a list of the transaction hashes/IDs for all the transactions contained in `RawTransactions`.
 This is the only part of the inner transactions that is saved as a part of the ledger within the `Atomic` transaction, since the inner transactions themselves will be their own transactions on-ledger.
-The hashes in `Transactions` **must** be in the same order as the raw transactions in `RawTransactions`.
+The hashes in `TxnIDs` **must** be in the same order as the raw transactions in `RawTransactions`.

 While this field seems complicated/confusing to work with, it can easily be abstracted away (e.g. as a part of autofilling) in tooling, and it's easy for `rippled` to check a hash doesn't match its corresponding transaction in `RawTransaction`.